 SIMPLE 5 INGREDIENT RUM BALLS RECIPE

-Although to be honest, the bulk of what we often make to keep them kid-friendly, are non alcoholic rum balls… so I guess that just makes those ones 4 ingredient chocolate balls!
+Although to be honest, the bulk of what we often make to keep them kid-friendly, are non-alcoholic rum balls… so I guess that just makes those ones 4 ingredient chocolate balls!
 HA!
 Rum balls without rum are just as delicious in my opinion!

 How to Make Rum Balls

-- 1 pack sweet biscuits (E.g. Arnott’s Arrowroot, Nice, etc)
+- 1 pack of sweet biscuits (E.g. Arnott’s Arrowroot, Nice, etc)

 - 1 cup shredded coconut (plus extra for rolling)